-The first three weeks of your art class Canterbury course provide the foundation for the remainder of the 14 week tuition.
+The first few weeks of your art class Canterbury course provide the foundation for the remainder of the 14 week tuition.
 We will cover the basic elements of picture construction, where you will learn the importance of perspective, shading and depth, enlarging, figurative and human facial drawing.
 This is a great way to start your creative learning, by establishing the basic techniques first and building upon them.

 Learning the fundamentals is very important and like all art, it requires practice… however once you have this under your belt, you’ll have the ability create images you’re truly proud of.
 Our retuning students will be given a chance to work on more advanced projects